henryksarat/damn-vulnerable-defi/README.md

 **TheRewarderPool** has a function called **distributeRewards()** that is the bulk of our interest.
 This function will see what the current amount of deposits are and the amount deposited by the current caller (aka sender) of **distributeRewards()**.
 There is a time check to make sure that a distribution has not happened within 5 days of the last distribution.

 The Exploit:
-1. Send time forward by 5 days.
+1. Move the even time forward by 5 days.
 2. Receive the max amount of **liquidityToken** possible in the flash loan by implementing the **receiveFlashLoan(uint256)** in the attacker smart contract and getting the token balance of the **FlashLoanerPool** for the **liquidityToken**.
 3. When the flash loan is received, **deposit()** it into the **TheRewarderPool** so the **accountingToken** is minted in **TheRewarderPool**.
 4. **TheRewarderPool** doesn't care about if someone **deposited** their **liquidityToken** through a flash loan or not.
 All that matters is that a **deposit()** is made, which mints **accountingToken**.